-Today we are kicking off ‘Online Safeguarding Challenges’ week with ‘GAMING’ whereby Alan will be discussing the current issues at hand and what parents/teachers/carers can do to keep children safe.
+We are kicking off our series of blog posts focusing on ‘Online Safeguarding Challenges – Gaming’ whereby we will be discussing the current issues at hand and what parents/teachers/carers can do to keep children safe.

 After the tumultuous year that has been 2020 and the move to online teaching for schools where are we with online safety?
 Teachers have adapted fantastically to the use of live streaming and video to ensure every child is still receiving an education.
 Some have adapted brilliantly but for others the struggle is real.
 Advice is regularly supplied and the latest for schools and Colleges can be found here https://www.gov.uk/government/publications/review-your-remote-education-provision .

 In this rush towards live streaming it is important to keep pace with other elements of the online world like gaming, especially relating to children and young people and consider its safety.
 Gaming is now a larger industry than film and music combined and in 2019 was estimated to be worth £3.68 billion pounds.
 There can be no doubt that the gaming industry will have been impacted by Covid19 with developers working remotely.
 It is unlikely however to slow the pace of change much.
 Changes include the growth of VR/AR (virtual reality and augmented reality) and gradual lowering of cost, Esports and online competitive gaming and the impending growth of the new 5G signals on phones etc allowing clearer pictures and quicker transmission.
 Keeping pace is a challenge.

 So how have children adapted to home learning and how have their gaming habits changed if at all?
 Role playing games like ‘Fortnite’ (350 million players worldwide) are still hugely popular as are the staples like Minecraft and Roblox for younger players.
 The amount and type of games available now are huge and the time spent playing them may have increased during lockdown.